grinnell-cs/csc151-images/pages/syllabus.md

 **Plus/minus grades**

 If your two primary grades are at the same level, you will earn that letter as the base grade.
-I hope that you can all demonstate learning at the A level.
+I hope that you will all demonstate learning at the A level.

 If your two primary grades are at different levels (e.g., projects at the B level and learning assessments at the A level), you will generally earn a grade between the two, with the particular level dependent on where in the range of each you fall.
 Note that if you receive a C on one primary grade and an A on the other, your base grade will be a B-.

-Your grade may also be affected by reading problems, labs, metacognitive reflections, and tokens.
+Your grade may also be affected by missing reading problems, labs, metacognitive reflections, and tokens.

 Note that Grinnell does not permit grades of C-, D+, or D-.
 A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.

 **Reading problems, laboratory assignments, and metacognitive reflections**

-You are allowed to miss up to six total reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
+You are allowed to miss up to **six total** reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
 If you miss more than six reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
 Excesses of one also result in a loss.
 For example,

 * If you miss four reading problems, one lab, and one reflection, you've missed *six* total things and there is *no penalty*.
 * If you miss three reading problems, three labs, and two reflections, you've missed *eight* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.